Welcome to Year 13

-THE INTERNAL DEADLINE FOR UCAS APPLICATIONS IS TUESDAY 29th NOVEMBER 2016.
+THE INTERNAL DEADLINE FOR MOST UCAS APPLICATIONS IS 20th October.
 It is essential that all students meet this deadline in order that we can check your application and prepare your reference in time for the UCAS deadline in January.
-Any applications that are submitted after 29TH November 2016 may be sent to UCAS without being checked.
+We would like to get ALL applications processed and sent off as early as possible: the sooner they go off, the sooner you will start to get offers.
+Any applications that are submitted late may be sent to UCAS without being checked.

 ATTENDANCE & PUNCTUALITY

-Students must be on time to every lesson.
-Students who are late on two or more occasions in a week will have a detention and will be placed on report.
+Students who are late to lessons or school two more times in a week will have a one hour detention after school.

 HOMEWORK & DEADLINES